Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-flight-free-across-the-generations.html.markdown

 ### Benjamin

 I use my voice.
 I did a presentation to the year 5’s in my school about the use of palm oil and the damage it does to the rainforests and habitats.
 I’ve also made a stop motion video about the use of plastic and I’m going to make more about climate change.
-For my birthday I asked my friends to donate money towards adopting orangutans instead of giving me presents.
+For my birthday I asked my friends to donate money towards adopting orangutangs instead of giving me presents.

 ### Sarah